The International Trade Blog arrow Export Compliance

 Documentation

-The commercial invoice (CI) is one of the primary documents in international trade, including shipments of samples.
-A proforma invoice is an offer of sale and is not sufficient for customs clearance purposes.
-The CI description will clearly indicate that the sample is not for sale as well as the value.
+The commercial invoice (CI) is one of the essential documents in international trade, including shipments of samples.
+A proforma invoice—an offer of sale—is not sufficient for customs clearance.
+The CI description should clearly indicate that the sample is not for sale as well as the value.

 Description